 Workplace schemes used for auto-enrolment must have a default fund but there’s no default fund requirement for other defined contribution schemes, even if they are offered.

 People who have actively selected a lifestyle fund may also be affected.

 How much could I lose?

-The research below is admittedly a couple of years old, but still serves as an eye-opening illustration.
+The research below is admittedly a three years old, but still serves as an eye-opening illustration.

 Hargreaves Lansdown estimated in 2017 that de-risking too early could cost you £20,000 in lost savings.

 It gave the following example based an investor with a £100,000 pension pot which they’ll be able to access at the age of 65.